Welcome to Boone County Stormwater Management!

 There can be problems with both too much stormwater, in the case of flooding; and too little stormwater, in the context of lacking the necessary clean water to satisfy a given population.
 It is important to find ways of controlling stormwater to both eliminate the possible damaging effects of flooding in a populated area, and harness and purify the water to meet any needs a population might have concerning available drinking water.
 While finding the proper medium is a challenge, the implications are of the utmost importance to sustaining a safe and healthy living environment for the County's inhabitants.

-As stormwater makes its way towards sewers, streams, and lakes, contamination can occur.
+As stormwater makes its way toward sewers, streams, and lakes, contamination can occur.
 The polluted runoff created is a danger, not only to the human populations of the area, but also the natural environments nearby.
 Polluted runoff can have negative consequences on an entire community.
-In order to avoid disrupting natural habitats of native species and keep our water sources healthy, avoiding leaking contaminants into stormwater is essential to a livable environment.
+To avoid disrupting natural habitats of native species and keep our water sources healthy, avoiding leaking contaminants into stormwater is essential to a livable environment.
 This is highlighted in the enforcement of the stormwater ordinance put in place by Boone County and backed by governments at all levels.

 Any questions?
 Feel free to contact us: